enibakare/Client_Network_Design/README.md

 - Wireless access point setup for Office A.
 **images shown in attached report**

-## Full Report
-For detailed information, see the [full report]"Report for Advertising Client.pdf".

 ## Lessons Learned
 - Gained proficiency in network simulation with Cisco Packet Tracer.
 - Deepened understanding of CIDR and its role in scalability.